temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 ### Introduction

 Creating reliable applications is a difficult task.
-[Temporal](https://temporal.io) lets you create fault-tolerant resiliant applications using programming languages you already know, so you can build complex applications that execute successfully and recover from failures.
+[Temporal](https://temporal.io) lets you create fault-tolerant resilient applications using programming languages you already know, so you can build complex applications that execute reliably and recover from failures.

 In this tutorial, you will build your first Temporal Application from scratch using the [Temporal TypeScript SDK](https://github.com/temporalio/sdk-typescript).
 The app will consist of four pieces: